henryhawke/mcp-titan/README.md

 ```

 ### Claude Desktop
-Add a custom MCP server, choose “Run a binary on this machine,” and point it at the same `titan-memory` command.
+Add a custom MCP server, choose “Run a binary on this machine,” and point it at the same `mcp-titan` command.
 No port configuration is required.

 ## LLM System Prompt
 Use the prompt below (or the version tracked in `docs/llm-system-prompt.md`) when wiring Titan into Cursor, Claude, or other MCP-compatible agents.